agl-alexglopez/iso-mui/README.md

 Zig is not yet version 1.0 so this project will likely break in the future.
 Right now it is on Zig version `0.15.1`.

+This project also uses [raylib-zig](https://github.com/raylib-zig/raylib-zig) which is also tagged to this Zig version.

 ## Usage

 This program lets you observe maze building and solving algorithms.
 Upon startup an arbitrary algorithm is playing.